Hockey stick chart pattern explained

 A rising sales volume would act as a potential indicator of an imminent increase in the company’s share price, as more and more consumers become interested in their products.
 That’s because more consumers would push up demand, which in turn, would cause revenues to increase as the company expands.

 As the company expands and its revenues continue to grow, it would be expected that the company’s share price will also rise – presenting an opportunity for traders.

 How to trade the hockey stick pattern

 Many people will trade the hockey stick pattern by opening a long position if sales volumes are increasing.
-You could choose to go long with spread bets or CFDs, which are financial derivatives that enable you to speculate on an asset’s price without having to directly own it.
+You could choose to go long with CFDs, which are financial derivatives that enable you to speculate on an asset’s price without having to directly own it.

 Alternatively, you could invest in company stock and take ownership directly.
 This’ll make you a shareholder, and you’ll be eligible to receive dividends and voting rights, if the company grants them.

 - The hockey stick chart pattern is indicative of a rapid increase in a certain metric